 You’ll also be called to work with administrators and create special programs for children and parents.
 You’ll have the chance to have a positive impact on the community and help raise children to become more health-conscious adults.
 If you want to learn how to be a school nurse and what to expect, you can check out this article on school nurse requirements and responsibilities.
 You’ll get a clear rundown of what it’s like to work as a school nurse, as well as some of the additional perks of becoming one.

 While school nurses might not have the same set of expertise or recognition as NICU nurses or other more specialized nurses in the field, they also play a very important role and are paid accordingly.
 According to recent data from salary.com, the average school nurse earns around $48,000.
 However, the top 75 percent could stand to earn as much as $72,000 per year.
 This is pretty impressive considering the amount of time of the job school nurses get to enjoy.
+You can check out the FNP salary if you decide to move into becoming a general family practitioner, which is an option for school nurses.

 Another great benefit of becoming a school nurse is the flexibility it offers.
 As a school nurse, your skill-set will be in high demand, and you’ll have no problem getting work wherever you go.
 On the flip side, school nurse jobs are very stable and you won’t be expected to have to relocate or travel for job purposes.